How to Negotiate a Debt Settlement

 Sending an account to collections isn’t free, as the company will have to pay operational costs for in-house collections or a fee to third-party collectors.
 Hiring attorneys to sue you for unpaid debts costs money as well.
 Even if the creditor can sell the right to collect the debt, it often won’t recover the full amount you owe.

 According to a Federal Trade Commission report on the debt buying industry from 2013, debt buyers paid an average of 4.0 cents per dollar of uncollected debt.
 The figure may include debts that have been sold and resold multiple times, which can lower their value.
-Still, as a borrower, you may see why you have some negotiating power.
+As a borrower, you can see why you have some negotiating power.

 If you offer your original creditor more than it could potentially make from a debt buyer, it may accept your offer even if it’s for much less than the full amount owed.
 Similarly, if you offer a debt collector more than it paid for your debt, it may be making money even if you don’t repay the debt in full.